×

 We asked expat moms who gave birth in Cascais about their experiences and advice they have for other moms to be.
 They said:

 "1.
 Make sure to research the local healthcare system and find a doctor or midwife that you trust and feel comfortable with.
 2. Consider taking a childbirth preparation class to help you prepare for the birth.
 3. Ask other expats in the area for advice and recommendations on local hospitals, doctors, and midwives.
 4. Make sure to register your baby with the local authorities as soon as possible.
 5. Take advantage of the many outdoor activities and attractions in Cascais to keep your baby entertained.
 6. Join a local expat group or online forum to connect with other expats who have had babies in Cascais.
 7. Take the time to explore the city and get to know the local culture and customs.
 8. Make sure to take advantage of the many family-friendly activities and attractions in the area.
 9. Don't be afraid to ask for help if you need it.
-There are many resources available to expats in Cascais," said one person in Cascais.
+There are many resources available to expats in Cascais," explained one expat living in Cascais.

 Are healthcare services good in Cascais?